gregmoille/pyLLE/README.md

 ## How to Cite Us?

-You can cite our arXiv paper available [here](https://arxiv.org/abs/1903.10441):
+You can cite our paper published in the Journal of Research of National Institute of Standards and Technology available [here](https://arxiv.org/abs/1903.10441):

 > Moille G, Li Q, Lu X, Srinivasan K (2019) pyLLE: A Fast and User Friendly Lugiato-Lefever Equation Solver.
 J Res Natl Inst Stan 124:124012. https://doi.org/10.6028/jres.124.012